+I think music has gradually become more and more important to me over the course of my life.
+The longest-running and most important music for me is the bells.
 I was taught English change-ringing by my mother when I was a young boy, in Fawley, Hampshire.
-I am still involved in the ringing scene.
 I rang at Iffley village in Oxfordshire when I lived there; more recently I was vice-captain of the band in St Andrews, Scotland, and did a lot of teaching there as well.
-Now I’m living in Ireland I am starting to get involved with ringing here.

 When I was at university, I came across the harp, and archaeology, and traditional music.
 These in combination have guided my musicking since then.
 Archaeology of music leads on to organology, (for example, I joined the Galpin Society); archaeology and reconstructionism saw me working with early-medieval lyres and other strange ancient things.

 Music archaeology also informed my long involvement with trying to reconstruct medieval Gaelic harp music.
 In 2006-7 I commissioned a detailed “archaeological” reproduction of the 14th century Scottish Queen Mary clarsach preserved in the National Museum of Scotland, which I used to explore possible re-imaginings of medieval West Highland music, including an exploration of the pibroch or ceòl mór repertory of the bagpipes.

 Studying music such as pibroch, and Ossianic ballads, led me to work more with old oral tradition music.
 I was inspired by the Scandinavian bowed-lyre or Jouhikko traditions.
 I also got a fiddle and learned the rudiments of playing.
 I was involved with the traditional music scene at the Wighton Centre in Dundee.

 I also have dabbled in experimental electronic music composition.
 I have long been curious about the pure impersonal digital world, and how it contrasts with the messy reality of living in the physical and biological mess of life on Earth.